ruhoh/ruhoh.com/docs/2/pages.md

 ## pages.categories

-`pages.categories` is a namespace for accessing categories defined on the given resource type.
+`pages.categories` is a namespace for accessing categories defined on the given page.

 ### pages.categories.all